Zone5-Cloud/z5-sdk-java-core/README.md

 # z5-sdk-java-core

-Core Java pojos and endpoint strings.
+The repository has core/common pojo objects for use with the Zone 5 Java SDKs.

 This project is a dependency for the other z5-sdk-java-* projects.